By the creator of the Truth for Teachers podcast

 - The FTB Project will help you implement the ideas in the book and reflect on how you want to be spending your time.

-- Each exercise will give you a clearer understanding of your priorities so you can develop an actionable plan for what “fewer things, better” looks like in YOUR life.
+- Each exercise in the downloadable workbook will give you a clearer understanding of your priorities so you can develop an actionable plan for what “fewer things, better” looks like in YOUR life.

 From the author of 3 other best-selling publications for teachers